kwang30/WExchange/README.md

 * Secure request flow ensures that content creators receive compensation while clients receive the work they paid for
 * Clean and simple user interface using Materialize
 * Realtime messaging and notifications with Pusher
+* In app notifications with Pusher
+* Background processing with redis server
+* AWS Storage of multimedia
+* Recommednation system of similar users based on collaborative filtering

 ### Creators
 Abu Batjargal (@abubatjargal), Alec Rodgers (@AlecR), Kevin Wang (@kwang30) & Paul Cabrera (@paulcabrera93).